vreezy/QuillWrapper/README.md

 # QuillWrapper
 This is React-Quill Wrapper for Microsoft Fluent UI (Office UI)

-Developed with create-react-app with typescript template
+Developed with create-react-app and typescript template

 ## DEMO
 ![Demo Gif](./docu/demo.gif)